 - Test and evaluate media tablets and e-readers.

-The DPA currently has four membership categories.
+The DPA currently has two membership categories.
 The annual dues for each category can be found on the application forms.
 To download the PDF application form, click on the appropriate category heading below.

-- Technology Companies: Manufacturers, digital publishing service providers, software companies, developers, and other related technology enterprises
+- Technology Companies: Includes manufacturers, digital publishing service providers, software companies, developers and other related technology enterprises.

 Annual dues are determined by the membership category.
 Dues are used to: